ViaVersion/VIAaaS/README.md

 - [ViaVersion](https://viaversion.com), [ViaBackwards](https://viaversion.com/backwards)
   and [ViaRewind](https://viaversion.com/rewind) translates the connections to backend server.
 - VIAaaS auth page stores account credentials in the player's browser local storage.
-- It requires a CORS Proxy for calling Mojang APIs.
+- It uses a CORS Proxy for calling Mojang APIs.
 - Account credentials aren't sent to VIAaaS instance by default.
-- The web page receives and validates the joinGame's session hash from VIAaaS instance.
+- The web page receives and validates the join game request from VIAaaS instance.

 ## Setting up server instance